Skip to content

 ✓ Done

-Provider chain (BnF / Google Books / Open Library / MusicBrainz / OMDb / TMDB / BDGest), media-type-aware scanning, cover image management, metadata editing and re-download.
+Provider chain (BnF / Google Books / Open Library / Library of Congress / MusicBrainz / OMDb / TMDb / BDGest), media-type-aware scanning, cover image management, metadata editing and re-download.

 4. Epic 4